elubow/bjjdb/README.md

 Testing
 -------------
-They are very few tests in this project.
+There are very few tests in this project.
 Please feel free to add them.
+What little testing there is has been done with FactoryBot and Rspec.

 Issues
 -------------